 While this advice represents the current position, the ASA’s CCE project is now reviewing our approach to these issues, which may lead to further rulings and updates to this guidance.

-With an increase in the number of electric and hybrid vehicles available to consumers and the increasing competitiveness of the market, the ASA has seen a corresponding rise in the number of complaints about the marketing of such vehicles.
+With an increase in the number of electric and hybrid vehicles available to consumers, increasing competitiveness in the market and statutory targets for emissions the ASA has seen a rise in the number of complaints about the marketing of such vehicles, particularly in terms of claims around their environmental impact.

-This guidance gives an overview of some key considerations in terms of advertising fully electric or hybrid vehicles.
+This guidance gives an overview of some key considerations in terms of advertising fully electric or hybrid vehicles, and links to more detailed guidance on some issues.

 Many complaints relate to the claimed efficiency of the vehicle: the claimed miles per gallon a plug-in hybrid vehicle can achieve, or the emissions released (either directly or indirectly, through the production of fuel), for example.